-The VA Dependent Parent Benefit is for partially-disabled veterans that receive disability compensation and have a parent that relies on them for financial assistance.
+The VA Dependent Parent Benefit is for partially-disabled veterans who receive disability compensation and have a parent who relies on them for financial assistance.
 This program is especially relevant for veterans who are providing both care and financial assistance for an aging parent.
-While it is not required that the parent reside in the house of the adult child, doing so, goes far to demonstrate the parent’s financial reliance on the adult child.
+While it is not required that the parent reside in the house of the adult child, doing so goes far to demonstrate the parent’s financial reliance on the adult child.
 Also, the aging parent does not need to be a veteran, only the individual on whom the aging parent is financially dependent.

 Veterans must have a disability rating of 30% or more and receive benefits as a result OR receive educational benefits for at least half-time enrollment.

 They must have at least one parent who is financially dependent on them.
 The definition of a parent is broad and includes birth parents, adoptive parents, foster parents and step-parents.

 To establish financial dependence, all income that the veteran’s parent has received in the year prior to application must be reported.
 Examples include Social Security benefits, pension / retirement payments, dividends, and financial contributions by family members who do not live with the parent.
 While there isn’t a documented asset limit, parents must also disclose the total value of their assets (resources).
 Examples of assets include cash, checking / savings accounts, bonds, stocks, annuities, and other resources that are easily converted to cash.
 That said, some assets do not have to be reported, as they are exempt (non-countable), such as one’s house, home furnishings, clothing, and vehicle.